 - stop being so selfish and take care of yourself so you don’t make your mother worry.
 Why do you keep making things so difficult for her?

 - eat normally.
 You don’t have to eat pizza everyday but just eat something

 - pray and Jesus will make it go away

-This doesn’t mean you say nothing!
-Just work really hard to say words of compassion rather than advice.
+This doesn’t mean you can’t say anything!
+Just say words of compassion rather than advice.
 Compassionate statements recognize that the person is doing their very best.
 They also demonstrate that you trust the person to make the right choices for their recovery.
 Here are some ideas:

-- I can hear this is really challenging.
+- It sounds like this is really challenging

 I know it’s hard to learn these guidelines.
 Most people genuinely want to be helpful, they just don’t know enough to avoid causing harm.
 Hopefully, this has given you some ideas about why these statements can be hurtful and what to say instead.